MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/fetch-more-data.md

 ### Incremental updates mode

-With this mode, the dataview provided to the visual contains just incremental data.
-Therefore, dataview size would not pass the defined window size.
-For example, if a total of 101,000 rows are expected and the window size is set to 10,000, the visual would get 10 updates with a dataview size of 10,000 and one update with a dataview of size 1,000.
+With the incremental update mode, the dataview that is provided to the visual contains only incremental data.
+Therefore, dataview size doesn't pass the defined window size.
+For example, if a total of 101,000 rows are expected and the window size is set to 10,000, the visual would get 10 updates with a dataview size of 10,000 and one update with a dataview size of 1,000.

-This mode is selected by calling `fetchMoreData` with `aggregateSegments = false`.
+The incremental updates mode is selected by calling `fetchMoreData` with `aggregateSegments = false`.

 You can determine whether data exists by checking for the existence of `dataView.metadata.segment`: